ilyasotkov/learning-kubernetes/README.md

 ![Kubernetes logo.](/artwork/icon.png)
 # Learning Kubernetes

+🤠🤠🤠 **(!)
+Kubernetes will be integrated into Docker alongside Docker Swarm Mode in the next version of Docker.**

 Kubernetes has existed for a much longer time that *Docker Swarm Mode* and has since gathered a lot of followers.
 It has been tested thouroughly in production environments.

 Kubernetes is thought to be more complex but also more configurable than *Docker Swarm Mode*.